GeoscienceAustralia/anuga_core/INSTALL.rst

 ============

 ANUGA_ is a python package with some C extensions (and an optional fortran extension).
-At present ANUGA has only been run and tested using python 2.x.
-We recommend python 2.7.
+At present ANUGA has only been run and tested using python 2.x and Python 3.8.x We recommend python 2.8.2
-We are currently porting ANUGA to Python 3.x

 Dependencies